jeremyBanks/database/docs/rfcs/0003-initial.md

-`./driver.ts` exports interfaces for database driver libraries to implement for interoperability with `./sql.ts`'s user interface. **Most users should have no reason to use these interfaces directly.** Note that drivers do not "register" themselves with this library as they do in with the Go library.
+`./driver.ts` exports interfaces for database driver libraries to implement for interoperability with `./sql.ts`'s user interface. **Most users should have no reason to use these interfaces directly.** Note that drivers do not "register" themselves with this library as they do in with the Go package.

 Many of these interfaces define methods in both optional async and sync variants, such as `connect?(): Promise<Connection>` and